docker-hy/docker-hy.github.io/pages/part1/section-5.md

   [download] 100% of 190.20KiB in 00:0044MiB/s ETA 00:000
 ```

-With the ENTRYPOINT this now ran `/usr/local/bin/youtube-dl https://imgur.com/JY5tHqr` when we started the image with that command!
+With *ENTRYPOINT* `docker run` now executed the combined `/usr/local/bin/youtube-dl https://imgur.com/JY5tHqr` inside the container with that command!

 `ENTRYPOINT` vs `CMD` can be confusing - in a properly set up image such as our youtube-dl the command represents an argument list for the entrypoint.
 By default entrypoint is set as `/bin/sh` and this is passed if no entrypoint is set.
 This is why giving path to a script file as CMD works: you're giving the file as a parameter to `/bin/sh`.